WHAT YOU SHOULD KNOW:

 - Ask your primary healthcare provider when and how often to check your blood sugar levels during the day.
 You may need to check at least 3 times each day.
 Your primary healthcare provider will teach you how to use a glucose monitor.
 This is a small device that tells how much sugar is in your blood.
 The monitor uses a small drop of blood.

 - Ask what your blood sugar levels should be before and after you eat.
-Your blood sugar level may need to be at or below 95 mg/dL before you eat.
-The level may need to be at or below 140 mg/dL 1 hour after you eat or at or below 120 mg/dL 2 hours after you eat.
+Your blood sugar level may need to be below 92 mg/dL before you eat.
+The level may need to be below 180 mg/dL 1 hour after you eat or below 153 mg/dL 2 hours after you eat.
 Write your results down each time you check them.
 Take the record with you when you see your primary healthcare provider.
 He may use the record to make changes to your food, medicine, or exercise schedules.

 Medical alert identification: